simoncblyth/opticks/notes/issues/gxs_ab_hama_body_log.rst

 First Look : hama_body_log : NB might well be shooting it in the back
 ----------------------------------------------------------------------------

+The problem is the artificial mid-vacuum boundary in the middle of the PMT.

 Lots are out of history alignment::

     In [6]: w = np.where( a.seq[:,0] != b.seq[:,0])[0] ; len(w)